LeToNode/Play2.0-CN-doc/scalaGuide/ScalaTemplates.md

 </ul>
 ```

-You can then call this from any Scala code:
+You can then call this from any Scala code as you would call a function:

 ```scala
 val html = views.html.Application.index(customer, orders)